oneeve8/kobble-data/content/feamber.md

 Other people believe we only live *one life*

 What if time is not what we think it is?

-What if there is no
+What if there is no *time* as we understand it?

 What if everything is a symbol, a metaphor?